 Up to 5 children may be under the age of 5, of which up to 3 children may be under 24 months of age.

 Up to 8 children under the age of 12, of which

 Up to 6 children may be under the age of 5, of which

 Up to 2 children may be under 30 months of age.

 Contact DCFS for additional ratio information.

 Guides for Starting Family Child Care Homes or Day Care Centers

 Are you interested in starting your own Family Child Care business or perhaps opening a Child Care Center?
 The following documents in PDF format, are one available resource from the Illinois Child Care Information Series.
 To request a pre-printed booklet be mailed to you, contact us.
-Other materials my be available to assist you further.

 Note: These files are large and could take up to 80 seconds to download, depending on the speed of your Internet connection.